RedMadRobot/mapmemory/README.md

 | `sharedFlow()`      | Empty flow                              | Store stream of values              |
 | `reactiveMap()`     | Empty map                               | Store values in **reactive map**    |

-> :memo: Coroutines reactive map uses `StateFlow` under the hood, so it will not be triggered while content not changed.
+> :memo: Coroutines reactive map uses `StateFlow` under the hood, so it will not be triggered while its content is not changed.

 #### RxJava